anovio1/message-pack-parser/README.md

     --output-dir ./data/output

 ### Run the Full Pipeline
-To run the parser, you need to provide a unique ID for the replay and specify the input, cache, and output directories.
+To run the processor, you need to provide a unique ID for the replay and specify the input, cache, and output directories.

 ```bash
 # Example run